TinXsat/project-structure/README.md

 <sub><sub>[Inserting emojis](https://gist.github.com/rxaviers/7360908) into every single header is also required, and not respecting that will be punished 🔪 </sub></sub>

-<sub>Note: this doesn't work because of emojis - I know.
-The doctoc generator creator needs to take care of it :/</sub>
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**